 Can airport scanners see through clothes?

-Airport body scanners can detect both metallic and non-metallic items on a person’s body that might not otherwise be detected by the more common metal detectors.
-The body scanners can detect items around the body but can’t actually see inside the body.
+Airport body scanners can detect metallic and non-metallic items on a person’s body that might not otherwise be detected by the more common metal detectors.
+The body scanners can detect items around the body but can’t see inside the body.

 Do nipple piercings set off airport metal detectors?